baron-de-montblanc/rfi_characterization/README.md

-# rfi_characterization
-Summer 2025 Project on Characterizing RFI in MWA Data
+# Summer 2025 Project on Characterizing RFI in MWA Data